Agents-Bar/agents-bar-docs/console/agents.rst

     We understand that providing a JSON into configuration might not be the best user interface and so we will promise an improvement.
     For now, however, please see :ref:`Agent Configuration <console/agents:Agent Configuration>` for details on each agent.
     Feel free to reach out and let us know about your preferences.
 We are prioritizing work based on demand.

+When selecting ``CUSTOM`` as the agent Model an ``image name`` field will appear.
+This field is required for custom agents and it should contain docker (or alternative) image name for publicly accessible image.
+For example, to use an agent with random actions, i.e. dummy agent, one would use ``laszukdawid/dummy-agent`` from `docker hub repository <https://hub.docker.com/repository/docker/laszukdawid/dummy-agent>`_.

 From a Snapshot
 ```````````````